Iranian football league system: League system changes

+History

 Before 1970

 Before the 1970s, Iran did not have an official national football league.
 Most clubs participated in championships of their city or province.
 Therefore, the champion of the Tehran Premier League was seen as the Iranian football champion.
 Due to their achievements in the Tehran Premier League, Shahin Tehran and Taj, today known as Esteghlal, were the most popular teams at this time.
 Also Daraei and PAS Tehran were successful clubs in Tehran's own league.